pejuko/math_metadata_lookup/README.md

 -----

 This utility search mathematical reviews sites and fetches metadata about articles.
+It can return results as one of text, xml, html, yaml or ruby formats.

 Command line usage example
 --------------------------

+To get full help run it without any argument

+    math_metadata_lookup

 Fetching metadata about an article: